ldynia/workshop-github-copilot-chat/chat/README.md

 # Select whole file
 Does this code violates SOLID principles?

-# Select recommend and alive functions
+# Select recommended and alive functions
-Refactor this code
+Refactor

 # Select recommend functions
 Implement a decorator to handle errors